emeseeva/thesis/README.md

 # thesis
-ABM code for the thesis 'Measuring Political Activity'
+ABM codes for the thesis 'Measuring Political Activity'